-'Killing Eve' Season 2 Will Air On AMC, So It Just Got A Lot Easier To Watch
+'Killing Eve' Season 2 Will Be Much Easier To Watch For This Big Reason

 Nowadays, people lacking cable or even a physical TV is becoming even more common, but apart from technological advances encouraging your Marie Kondo-ing phase, having no cable can sometimes hold you back from the hottest TV trend.
 The first season of the acclaimed drama Killing Eve eventually hit Hulu after its quiet but addictive run on BBC America, but now that more people are invested in the saga between MI5 officer Eve Polastri and assassin Villanelle, what will fans with limited TV access do to keep up?
 In case you don't know what BBC America even is, Killing Eve Season 2 will also air on AMC.
 Set those DVRs now!